 The Valley of the Kings visitor center is open every day throughout the year.
 However, it should be noted that even though several tombs are open to the public, only a limited number of these are open at any one time.
 Additionally, a separate ticket needs to be purchased in order to enter the tomb of King Tutankhamen and also to enter the open tomb on the opposite side of the river.

-All our Luxor tour packages and Nile cruise holidays include a visit to the Valley of the Kings, as do many of our other all-inclusive Egypt tour packages.
+Nearly all of our Nile River cruises include a visit to the Valley of the Kings, regardless of whether you book one of our Nile cruises from Luxor to Aswan, or whether you book one of our Nile cruises from Aswan to Luxor.
 We personally rate Valley of the Kings as one of Egypt’s finest attractions.